mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

         }
     }

 We can now recursively iterate over the children of each layer just as PyTorch does.
 This requirement is why we have the #[derive(<...>, ModuleParse)] and the #[ignore] before each field that is not a Module, Parameter, or implementer of ModIntf.
 The macro only has access to the AST, so it can match on the type name (Module or Parameter) but not based on whether or not a type implements a trait.
-Thus, for the sake of ease of use we assume that anything we don't know about implements ModIntf unless told otherwise.
+For the sake of ease of use we assume that anything we don't know about implements ModIntf unless told otherwise.